lumtis/poa/spec/01_state.md

 - Validators: `0x21 | OperatorAddr -> amino(validator)`
 - ValidatorsByConsAddr: `0x22 | ConsAddr -> OperatorAddr`
+- ValidatorStates: `0x23 | OperatorAddr -> ValidatorState`

 `Validators` is the primary index - it ensures that each operator can have only one associated validator, where the public key of that validator can change in the future.
 `ValidatorByConsAddr` is an additional index that enables lookups for future uses (like automatic kick for misbehaving).
+`ValidatorStates` holds the state of a validator.
+The validator can have 3 states: joining, joined or leaving.
+This state allows the End Blocker to know how to update the Tendermint Core validator state.

 Each validator's state is stored in a `Validator` struct: